 Copy the Outlvbs.dll file from a computer that is not running Microsoft Outlook on a Terminal Server.

-Copy the Outlvbs.dll file to the Program Files\Microsoft Office\Office10 folder of the affected Terminal Server computer.
+Copy the Outlvbs.dll file to the appropriate Office folder of the affected Terminal Server computer for your version of Office.

-Method 2: Use the Custom Installation Wizard to deploy Microsoft Office with an additional property to let the VBScript component to be installed
+Method 2: Install Microsoft Office with an additional property to let the VBScript component to be installed

 To do this, follow these steps:

 Determine the globally unique identifier (GUID) for the product that you just installed.
 If you installed Outlook, use that product GUID.
-If you installed Office Enterprise 2007, use that product GUID.
+If you installed Office Professional Plus 2010, use that product GUID.
 For more information about how to determine the GUID of the product that you installed, click the following article number to view the article in the Microsoft Knowledge Base:

 After you have the product GUID, run the following command line: